 Interest

-• Variable rate: This means your interest rate can go up or down depending on changes in the market or the Reserve Bank of Australia’s (RBA) cash rate.
+- Variable Rate: Your interest rate moves up or down.
+These shifts depend on market changes or the Reserve Bank of Australia (RBA) cash rate.

-Some loans also include fees such as account keeping, redraw, or early repayment fees.
-It is important to also factor these in when calculating your loan repayments.
+Additionally, some loans include account-keeping, redraw, or early repayment fees.
+You must factor these extra costs into your budget when calculating your true loan repayments.

 How Are Home Loan Repayments Calculated?

-While lenders use a standard formula to determine your repayments, several important variables affect the final amount you’ll pay—each one influencing your budget in different ways.
-Understanding this can help you plan better and avoid surprises down the track.
+While lenders use a standard formula to determine your repayments, several variables affect the final amount.
+Each factor influences your budget in different ways.
+Understanding these shifts helps you plan better and avoid surprises down the track.

 Key Variables That Impact Repayments

-Interest Rate: This is the percentage charged by your lender for borrowing the money.
-In Australia, interest rates can vary between fixed, variable, or a mix of both (split loans).
-Even a 0.5% change in your rate can significantly affect your monthly repayments over a 30-year loan term.
+- Interest Rate: This is the percentage charged by your lender for borrowing the money.
+In Australia, you can choose fixed, variable, or split loans.
+Even a 0.5% rate change significantly affects your monthly budget over a 30-year term.

-Loan Term (in Years): Most Australian home loans have terms between 25 and 30 years.
-A longer loan term lowers your regular repayment but increases the total interest paid over time.
-A shorter term will increase your repayments but reduce how much interest you pay overall.
+- Loan Term: Most Australian home loans span 25 to 30 years.
+A longer term lowers your regular repayment but increases the total interest paid.
+Conversely, a shorter term increases your monthly layout but reduces overall interest costs.

-Principal and Interest: You pay off both the loan amount and the interest from the start.
-These are the most common loans for owner-occupiers.
+- Principal and Interest: You pay off both the loan balance and the interest from the start.
+This is the standard choice for owner-occupiers.

-Interest-Only: For a set period (usually up to 5 years), you only pay the interest charged on the loan.
-This reduces initial repayments but doesn’t reduce your loan balance during the interest-only period, making it more expensive in the long run.
+- Interest-Only: For a set period, usually up to 5 years, you only pay the interest.
+This reduces initial repayments but does not reduce your loan balance, making it more expensive long-term.

-Repayment Frequency: You can choose to make your repayments weekly, fortnightly, or monthly.
-Fortnightly payments can help you pay off your loan faster since you’ll make the equivalent of 13 monthly repayments each year instead of 12.
+- Repayment Frequency: You can choose to pay weekly, fortnightly, or monthly.
+Switching to fortnightly payments helps you pay off your loan faster.
+This happens because you make the equivalent of 13 monthly repayments each year.

-For Principal and Interest loans, lenders generally use the following formula:
+For Principal and Interest loans, lenders determine your monthly payments using a specific mathematical formula:

 Where: